tarof429/stuckathome/linux/README.md

 ## SSH

-- To make SSH more secure, it is good to set the `ClientAliveInterval` to a value such as 600 or 10 minutes to automatically logout idle SSH sessions.
+To make SSH more secure, it is good to set the `ClientAliveInterval` to a value such as 600 or 10 minutes to automatically logout idle SSH sessions.

-- A hidden property is `AllowUsers`.
+A hidden property is `AllowUsers`.
 This lets you restrict who can SSH to the server.

+The SSH service listener port can be customized.
+SSH service configuration is in /etc/ssh/sshd_config.
+If you want to change the listener port, find the line that specifies a port, uncomment and change it to a different port (such as 22), and run `semanage port -m -t ssh_port_t -p tcp 2022`.
+If you want to ADD a port, then uncomment `PORT 22` and add another line with `PORT 2022` (for example).
+Then run `semanage port -a -t ssh_port_t -p tcp 2022`.
+Afterwards restart the SSH service.
+You may also need to update the firewall rules.

 ## Timezone

-- To change the timezone, run `timezonectl list-timezones` to get a list of timezones and then run `timezonectl set-timezone=<timezone>`.
+- To change the timezone, run `timedatectl list-timezones` to get a list of timezones and then run `timedatectl set-timezone=<timezone>`.

 ## Networking